 Full Ride Cycling

 Full Ride Cycling is the newest spin studio in town, but the teachers have ample experience, making it one of the best in Nashville.
-Full Ride Cycling donates 5% of net profits to local charities, which means you’re giving back to the community every time you ride.
 In the spin classes, you can expect to ride as a team to the beat of the music.
 There are 45-minute classes along with 60-minute classes on the weekends.
-Some of the classes also offer core, restore, or flow afterwards.
-You can try two classes for $10.

 Verticity is a local spin studio with loud beats or tough arm workouts.
 All classes have a “pack” mentality—you ride as a team here—and many have a themed playlist.
 As with other studios, each instructor has their own flavor and preferred method of motivation, but you’ll always walk out feeling accomplished.

 Among the newest to join Nashville’s spinning club, CycleBar is already a hit thanks to its sky-high energy and perks like complimentary shoes, water and fruit.
 A free 30-minute intro session is available for new riders—or you can jump right into the regular 40- and 45-minute classes.
 There are even a few 60-minute power rides for the cycling fanatics.

 KrankFit’s classes include 50- and 60-minute blocks of straightforward cycling—which are challenging enough—as well as a killer 30/30 class that begins with 30 minutes of cycling and ends with 30 minutes of high-intensity interval strength training.